Nose Surgery/Rhinoplasty/Revision Rhinoplasty

 Click here for more information.

 Most Asian noses require not only a dorsal graft but also tip grafting to achieve tip definition and projection (distance from base of nose to front portion of tip).
 Dr. Rizk prefers to use the patient's own cartilage from either ears or the nose's septum.
 Sometimes he will use medpor but not silicone.
 He likes to augment noses in a subtle way and reshape a nose to better match a patient's face.
 Very often, Dr. Rizk receives patients who were operated in Asian countries and who have silicon in their noses which moved or they feel it is too large for their faces.
-He usually removes the silicone implants and replaces them the with patient's own cartilage or a smaller medpor implant on dorsum.
+He usually removes the silicone implants and replaces them with the patient's own cartilage or a smaller medpor implant on dorsum.
 For the tip however, he prefers to use only the patient's own cartilage.
 Sometimes he will also do a nostril (ala) reduction in these patients to achieve balance and nasal-facial harmony which is important for a beautiful nose.
 Many times patients are able to return to their countries a week after their procedure.
 We can also provide nursing care in hotels post-operatively if so desired.
 Our office concierge will make your stay in New York for Rhinoplasty a pleasant one.

 Click here for more information.